Beliavsky/Fortran-Tools/README.md

 [flint](https://github.com/marshallward/flint): aspires to be a Fortran parser, delinter, and analyser, by marshallward.
 For now, it is a Fortran tokenizer, with tools for parsing and automated documentation.

+[Forcheck](http://www.codework-solutions.com/development-tools/forcheck-fortran-analysis/): oldest and most comprehensive Fortran analysis tool on the market.
+It performs a static analysis of a Fortran program or separate Fortran program units.
+(C)

 [fortlint](https://github.com/ratnania/fortlint): Fortran static source code analysis for more secured and bug free applications

 [fortrancallgraph](https://github.com/fortesg/fortrancallgraph): static source code analysis for Fortran, tracking variables in a routine's callgraph, from fortesg